Vintharas/js13k-spaceshooter/README.md

   - [*] make pixel moooore pixelated :) Looks better I think :)
   - show when the ship gets damage
     - tink in red
+- particles
+  - review particle system
+  - it would be could if i could experiment with an editor and change the different parameters I have and see how the affect the particles
+    - build this!
 - asteroids
   - [*] test creating a texture procedurally
     - looks interesting but it doesn't work out so well with the circular shapes.
 I should try to create shapes that are less circular.
 Perhaps using paths of closing angles, with an arbitrary number of sides.